xsburg/vscode-javascript-booster/README.md

 * 💥 Replace string with template string
 * 💥 Replace template string with regular string
 * 💥 Wrap value with {} (JSX attributes)
-* 💥 Convert var to let
+* 💥 Convert var/const to let
 * 💥 Convert var to const
 * 💥 Split into multiple declarations
 * 💥 Split into declaration and initialisation